alwaysdata/documentation/src/content/en/docs/domains/change-of-owner/index.md

 ![](images/admin-panel_owner-change.png)

-A confirmation e-mail is sent to both parties. *Check the e-mail addresses before starting the operation*.
+A confirmation email is sent to both parties. *Check the email addresses before starting the operation*.

 There is a charge for this operation for the following extensions: _.am_, _.be_, _.me.uk_.